Hans Grohe Founder Story: Bubbling Ideas Since 1901

 Successes and expansions, crises and wars

 The proverbial Swabian diligence and inventiveness of his people are the pillars of the business.
 And so it remains today.
 And that no one does things by halves: The head of the company introduces quality controls and high standards at an early stage.
 Nothing leaves the building without being examined.
 He builds the first factory with a "logistics center" in the backyard of his new home in Auestraße.
 One could call it a "home office".
 Starting in 1908, he travels across Europe with the first product catalog under his arm: advertising, finding export markets, developing new target groups.
 He introduces distribution and field service structures.
-"As early as 1913, we were one of the best specialist companies for medical products," says the family chronicle.
+"By 1913 we were one of the leading specialist suppliers of sanitary equipment,” says the family chronicle.
 But then the great wars break out, and some hard battles begin even for Hans Grohe.

 Of flights of fancy, quarrels, and new beginnings